Start free trial

 Home Blog Digital Marketing 10 Ways to Get More Useful Feedback from Customers

 Customer reviews are valuable for converting new customers and driving sales.
-Research by Power Reviews revealed that only 40% of online product pages have reviews, which attract 88% of all web traffic.
+Research by Power Reviews revealed that only 40% of online product pages have reviews, but they attract 88% of all web traffic.

 More than two-thirds of consumers say that reviews influence their shopping decision, compared with 43% saying the same about familiarity with the brand and products, and 37% citing recommendations from family and friends.